 03 of 10

 Potjiekos is a quintessential South African dish born purely out of necessity to cook whilst on the move in the outdoors.
-With its roots set in an Afrikaaner tradition which supposedly emerged during the Great Trek, potjiekos has come a long way; yet it is part and parcel of South Africa's food culture as we know it today.
-It is cooked in a little pot and typical ingredients include meat, vegetables, and a starch (potatoes).
+With its roots set in an Afrikaaner tradition that supposedly emerged during the Great Trek, potjiekos has come a long way, yet it is part and parcel of South Africa's food culture as we know it today.
+It is cooked in a little pot, and typical ingredients include meat, vegetables, and a starch (usually potatoes).

 04 of 10